Hetwin/sandbox/README.md

 In the following we are using three very popular technologies Docker, Git / GitHub and Jupyter Lab (with Python) to execute a simply python code.
 The main idea is not only to get a code example but also the related development environment.

 ### 1. Step: Start a Docker container for Jupyter Lab
 Before you can run the example python code you need to start or create a suitable development environment.
-If the Docker container with the Juypter Lab already exists (check with the following command),
+If the Docker container with the Jupyter Lab already exists (check with the following command),

 ```bash
 docker container list